AhaLabs/contract-riffs/README.md

 # Bootme: contract standards for publishing, deploying, and upgrading contracts

 Currently NEAR smart contracts written in Rust are singletons; there is one struct or enum that represents the state of the contract.
-This state is stored in storage with the aptly named key `STATE`.
+This state is stored in contract storage with the aptly named key `STATE`.
 Each time a contract method is called, this state is read, potentially updated, and written back to storage.

 ## Contract Component